Want to learn how to make faster, better compost with no extra effort?

 While I do collect seaweed for the garden, I tend to use it straight on the vegetable garden, where it also makes an excellent slug deterrent!

-Aeration hacks
+Aeration Hacks

 Turn the compost?
 That’s so 1980s!